Pilea: Growing and Caring for It

 - Separate the offset with some of its roots (if possible).

-- Replant the offset in a small pot with a light growing medium.
+- Replant the offset in a small pot with light potting mix.

 - Water lightly and place the pot in a bright spot, out of direct sunlight.

-The plant usually establishes quickly.
+Establishment is usually quick.
 You can also keep some offsets in the same pot as the mother plant for a bushier effect.

 You can remove the offsets growing at the base of the plant